Some heavy video users may leave AT&T for Sprint

 By Sinead Carew

-NEW YORK Big fans of services like mobile video streaming may switch to Sprint Nextel Corp (S.N) after AT&T Inc's (T.N) move to impose usage caps on its unlimited data customers, but analysts do not expect a mass exodus.
+NEW YORK, March 2 Big fans of services like mobile video streaming may switch to Sprint Nextel Corp after AT&T Inc's move to impose usage caps on its unlimited data customers, but analysts do not expect a mass exodus.

 AT&T announced a new policy on Thursday limiting high-speed wireless data usage for its 17 million customers who still subscribe to unlimited data plans.
 The move angered some customers who think they should be entitled to unlimited usage if they signed up for an unlimited plan.